How to Use Visa B2B Payment Controls

 • Manage card account information as needed for your companies.

-• Pull details on the cards registered to a company.
+• Pull details on the card accounts.

 • View actual email and SMS decline notifications, rule, and merchant details.